nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 To offer a better and more private everyday experience for its users, Nym would like them to use any online services they please, without limiting its access to a few messaging apps or crypto wallets.

-To achieve this, operators running “gateways” would have to “open” their nodes to a wider range of online services, in a similar fashion to Tor exit relays.
+To achieve this, operators running exit gateways would have to “open” their nodes to a wider range of online services, in a similar fashion to Tor exit relays following this [Exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt).

 ## Pros and cons of the initiative